aiven/aiven-docs/docs/products/grafana/howto/send-emails.md

 title: Send emails from Aiven for Grafana®
 ---

 Use the Aiven API or the Aiven client to configure the Simple Mail Transfer Protocol (SMTP) server settings and send the following emails from Aiven for Grafana®: invite emails, reset password emails, and alert messages.

-## What you need
+## Prerequisites

 -   Aiven client installed
 -   Aiven for Grafana service created